vjmp/pipbacktracking/README.md

 What is needed:

 - a linux machine
+- content of repo containing this README.md file
+- rcc executable (optional, but useful, and if you have it, you don't have to manually install following two things ...)
 - python3, in our case we have tested 3.9.13
 - pip, in our case we have tested 22.1.2 (but mostly anything after 20.3 has this feature; this current example uses pip v22.2.2)